Ayumudayo/LinkEmbed/README.md

 - CMake (version 3.22 or higher)
 - Ninja: The build presets use the Ninja build system.
   - **Linux**: Install via your package manager (e.g., `sudo apt install ninja-build` on Debian/Ubuntu).
+    - Also install `build-essential` and `pkg-config` on Debian/Ubuntu: `sudo apt install -y build-essential pkg-config`
   - **Windows**: Ninja is included with the "C++ CMake tools for Windows" component in the Visual Studio Installer.
     - If you don't have VS, you need to install Ninja manually.
 - A modern C++ compiler (e.g., Visual Studio 2022 on Windows, GCC/Clang on Linux)